activedecay/show/readme.md

 then take the event and modify the ino.h call to inotify_add_watch() to make sure you're watching the right events.

+# glxinfo
+interesting things; install mesa-utils

+    diff <(glxinfo) <(glxinfo -l)

+glx - this is the x window system extensions lib for gl

 ## logging
 there's a bunch of macros in show.h to help with logging